DHT Blockers: How They Prevent Hair Loss and Promote Regrowth

 Some also explore natural DHT blockers containing ingredients like saw palmetto or pumpkin seed oil.
 Because women have a unique hormonal balance, we suggest speaking with a healthcare professional for personalized advice.

-Check out our video on Saw Palmetto for Hair Loss:
+Check out our video on Saw Palmetto for Hair shedding:

 If you prefer a simple approach, consider a shampoo that includes DHT-blocking ingredients.
 These products often use compounds like ketoconazole or saw palmetto to help clear excess DHT from the scalp.
 Over time, shampoo-based treatments may boost hair density and support steady hair growth, though they usually work best when combined with other methods.